brettschneider/ooze/README.md

 graph, it doesn't specify when/how to use them.
 Ooze doesn't do anything with DI graph until told to do so.
 That's where the `ooze.run()` function comes in.
 When you call `ooze.run()` that sets Ooze into motion.
-Ooze will look for a starting point and run tag.
+Ooze will look for a starting point and then will run it.
 The starting point has to be a function, often called `main` or `startup`.

 Ooze can be told where the starting point is in one of 2 ways.
 It can be told directly by an argument passed to the `ooze.run()` function: